 Share your passion!
-We're looking for instructors for the following highly-requested topics: furniture refinishing, stained glass, ornamental welding, jewelry making, QuickBooks, astronomy, diesel engine repair, foreign languages, fiber arts, Excel, ethnic cooking, MahJong, contra-dancing, WordPress, web design, flower arranging.
+We're looking for instructors for the following highly-requested topics: furniture refinishing, American Sign Language, ornamental welding, jewelry making, QuickBooks, astronomy, diesel engine repair, foreign languages, fiber arts, Excel, ethnic cooking, MahJong, contra-dancing, WordPress, web design, flower arranging.
 Contact us for more information.

 Image uploaded by Five Town CSD Adult & Community Education